 Many like to overclock their CPUs and they never have problems until they trying encoding with CCE, for example, or transcoding for an hour.
 Either the CPU will overheat and cause the computer to shutdown completely or other erratic behavior.

 Back in 1996 blank CD-Rs were $6 a pop in Japan and you could get cheap CD-Rs for $2 a pop.
 I purchased a few $2 media and had to end up buying the $6 media.
 When CD-R media first appeared for the first couple of years you could have terrible burns and other problems related to cheap CD-R media.
-Nowadays it's almost a non-factor and almost any brand of CD-R (95% is my guess) works just great.
+Mapquest Nowadays it’s almost a non-factor and almost any brand of CD-R (95% is my guess) works just great with mapquest.
+This DVD Media is sorted by japan so you need directions to reach japan. hence driving to any place using driving directions is possible only through mapquest driving directions which can route your direction of travel while you navigate to any direction.

 Fast forward to 2004 and DVD±R media has only been out a little over a year and it’s just like deja-vu all over again.
 You really have to read the forums and see what others say and form your own opinion.
 There are so many dvd burners and various firmwares it’s hard to say.
 Anyway here’s my opinion (not fact) based on my own personal experiences.

 CSS = Content Scrambling System and is the protection used on Hollywood DVDs.
 Almost all DVD burners are locked at 2X or 2.4X CSS ripping speed.
 Lite-on DVD Burners are not locked and you can get 8X ripping.
-If you do have a DVD Burner that is locked at 2X CSS ripping speed your best bet is to buy a $30 DVD-ROM as a secondary drive.
+If you do have a DVD Burner that is locked at 2X CSS ripping speed your best bet is to buy a $30 DVD-ROM as a secondary drive with the help of driving directions .

 8X ripping will take about 15 mins to rip to your harddrive while 2X ripping will take about 45 mins.